Silverwater Correctional Complex: Dawn de Loas Correctional Centre

-The Dawn de Loas Correctional Centre, an Australian minimum security work release centre for males is located within the complex.
+The Dawn de Loas Correctional Centre, an Australian minimum security work release centre for males, is located within the complex.

 Major incidents

+In March 1999, inmate John Killick escaped Silverwater Prison via a helicopter that had been hijacked by his partner, Lucy Dudko.

-In March 2021, one of the staff working at the jail committed suicide, just moments after driving a prison van.
-Paramedics could not save him and he was declared dead.
+In March 2021, one of the staff working at the jail died after shooting himself just moments after driving a prison van.

 In October 2021, a former prison guard who used to work at Silverwater was sentenced to jail for assault.
 Before this she was punished for having inappropriate contact with a prisoner at the jail.